Why Buy British Firewood?

 Why buy British Wood?

-Be sure it’s come from sustainably managed forests
+2. Be sure the wood you buy has come from sustainably managed forests

-That’s not to say that all imported wood is contributing to deforestation – but it’s worth checking where yours comes from and what the rules and practices are in that country.
+That’s not to say that all imported wood you can buy is contributing to deforestation – but it’s worth checking where yours comes from and what the rules and practices are in that country.

 How do you know if you’re buying British wood?